Transforming lives by sharing God's love and acceptance every day.

 Worship services at Emmanuel are informal and contemporary.
 Our variety of bands means that we are able to utilise classic worship songs with new expressions of worship.
 Through the Holy Spirit’s guidance, worship services at Emmanuel are planned around a theme, and often make use of other elements such as dramas, videos, activities within the service, etc. to convey the Gospel message.
 Sundays 9am You’re welcome to join with us as we gather together in worship.
 Emmanuel worships every Sunday morning at 9am at the Concordia College Chapel (map).
-On the third Sunday of every month, we hold our family service Enlighten.
-Enlighten aims to bring our children into worship and engage the young (and young at heart).
-Children’s Ministry During worship (except during School Holidays and on Enlighten weekends) we hold Children’s Ministry for kids ages 4-12.
+Children’s Ministry During worship (except during School Holidays ) we hold Children’s Ministry for kids ages 4-12.
 To see what they are up to, check out the children's ministry page..

-There are a range of family-focused activities during the service include:
+There are a range of family-focused activities during our services which include:

-children involved in all parts of the service
+children and teens involved in all parts of the service

 “Enlighten” - Ephesians 1:18 I pray also that the eyes of your heart may be enlightened in order that you may know the hope to which he has called you……